Serpae tetra

-The serpae tetra (Megalamphodus eques), also known as the Callistus tetra, red tetra, jewel tetra or blood characin, is a species of freshwater ray-finned fish belonging to the family Acestrorhamphidae, the American tetras.
+The serpae tetra (Megalamphodus eques), also known as the Red Minor tetra, Callistus tetra, jewel tetra or blood characin, is a species of freshwater ray-finned fish belonging to the family Acestrorhamphidae, the American tetras.
 This species is found in South America.

 Taxonomy

-The serpae tetrawas first formally described as Chirodon eques in 1882 by the Austrian ichthyologist Franz Steindachner, with its type locality given as Villa Bella and Obidos on the Amazon River in Brazil.
+The serpae tetra was first formally described as Chirodon eques in 1882 by the Austrian ichthyologist Franz Steindachner, with its type locality given as Villa Bella and Obidos on the Amazon River in Brazil.
 The genus name should have been spelt Cheirodon.
 In 2024, this species was reclassified in the genus Megalamphodus, which had been proposed by Carl H. Eigenmann in 1915 and is the type genus of the subfamily Megalamphodinae, the red tetras, within the American tetra family, Acestrorhamphidae.
 This family is classified within the suborder Characoidei of the order Characiformes.

 Etymology

 The serpae tetra is classified in the genus Megalamphodus, which is Greek and means "with spacious ways", a name coined by Carl H. Eigenmann which he gave no explanation for.
-It may be an allusion to the "very large" fontanels, the frontal bones being described as "entirely separate", that is, with a space between them and the parietal bones.
+It may be an allusion to the "very large" fontanelles, the frontal bones being described as "entirely separate", that is, with a space between them and the parietal bones.
 The specific name, eques, means "horseman" or "rider", an allusion Steindachner did not explain but which may refer to the saddle-like mark on each side.
 Steindachner used this name for other fishes with similar markings.

 Description

 The serpae tetra has a maximum standard length of 4 cm, and the body is laterally compressed and high.
-The overall colour is reddidh-olive, brightening to scarlet along the flanks.
+The overall colour is reddish-olive, brightening to scarlet along the flanks.
 There is a comma shaped black humeral spot and the dorsal fin is black, with the anal and caudal fins being red.